 As with any surgical procedure, there are risks associated with breast augmentation.
 They will be outlined in an informed consent sheet provided during your consultation.
 We strongly encourage each patient to carefully review these risks and discuss them with your surgeon prior to proceeding with surgery.

-In general, breast augmentation surgery involves a small incision either underneath the breast, partially around the areola, or within the armpit.
+In general, our Jackson, MS breast augmentation surgery involves a small incision either underneath the breast, partially around the areola, or within the armpit.
 Once the incision is made, a pocket is created to insert the implant.
 The pocket is made either behind the breast tissue or underneath the pectoral muscle.

 Most women who have their breasts enlarged receive saline-filled implants.
 Saline-filled implants consist of a silicone shell filled with salt water and are approved by the Food and Drug Administration (FDA) for breast augmentation.